Royal Sardinian Army: 17th and 18th centuries

+The Savoyard army engaged in many conflicts of the 17th century including the Thirty Years War, Piedmontese Civil War, and War of the Mantuan Succession.
+In 1630, during the latter conflict, it consisted of 25,000 soldiers plus a large peasant militia.
+Of these 25,000, 6,500 were joining Imperial and Spanish forces in besieging French ones at Casale, 6,000 were garrisoning Savoy proper; and 12,500 were scattered throughout the rest of Piedmont.

 In the seventeenth century, the Piedmontese army underwent notable reforms.
 The cause of these substantial changes was the foreign policy undertaken by the Savoyard government and new internal conditions.
 During the first half of the seventeenth century, the Savoyard army was not a solid force, but varied significantly in periods of peace and war and was essentially composed of regiments recruited from the nobility in the pay of the Duke, regiments of mercenaries, and Protestant regiments (mostly consisting of French Huguenots).
 In 1664, "proprietary" regiments of the Duke were first created, which bore the Duke's coat of arms as a flag rather than the arms of their individual commanders.

 Seven years later, in 1671, the army was also given a uniform, which was light grey for almost all units, much like that which had recently been adopted by the French Royal Army, which the Ducal army had frequently encountered (as opponents and allies) in the frequent wars of the era.
 In this period, the Piedmontese army was very open to innovations and was constantly modernising, especially during the reign of Victor Amadeus II.
 The two most important reforms of these years were probably the creation of a specialised group of grenadiers and the abolition of the pikemen, both of which took place in 1685.
 The second of these reforms in particular anticipated the motion of travel throughout Europe – in fact, the French and the Spanish only abolished their pikemen some fifteen years later, while the Swedes still had a third of their infantry equipped with pikes in 1720.